Coupling conduction-band valleys in SiGe heterostructures via shear strain and Ge concentration oscillations: Supplementary Note 2

 In the main text, we claimed that the valley splitting obtained in STRAWW geometries is preferable and more robust than comparable results in shear-strained Si/SiGe quantum wells without a WW.
-This statement is verified numerically in Fig.~\ref{FIGS1}, where we calculate $E_{\text{VS}}$ for the sp$^3$d$^5$s$^*$ tight-binding model as a function of shear strain $\varepsilon_{xy}$ and interface width $w$ in the absence (panels a and b) or presence (panels c and d) of a WW.
-We consider electric fields of $F_z = 2$ and $5~\text{mV/nm}$, and the Ge concentration profile $n_{\text{Ge}}$ is defined in Methods.
+This statement is verified numerically in Supplementary Figure~\ref{FIGS1}, where we calculate $E_{\text{VS}}$ from the sp$^3$d$^5$s$^*$ tight-binding model, as a function of shear strain $\varepsilon_{xy}$ and interface width $w$, in the absence (panels a and b) or presence (panels c and d) of a WW.
+We consider electric fields of $F_z = 2$ and $5~\text{mV/nm}$, and the Ge concentration profile $n_{\text{Ge}}$ defined in Methods.
 For context, recent experiments \cite{Wuetz2021} have measured interface widths of $w \approx 0.8~\text{nm}$ for Si/SiGe quantum wells when fitting to the Ge concentration profile $n_{\text{Ge}}$ defined in Methods.
-Note that the enhancement of $E_{\text{VS}}$ due to shear strain, independent of Ge concentration oscillations, is captured in the third term of the inter-valley coupling matrix element $\Delta$, defined in Eq.~(\ref{DeltaMtxElem}) of the main text.
+We note that the enhancement of $E_{\text{VS}}$ due to shear strain, independent of Ge concentration oscillations, is captured in the third term of the inter-valley coupling matrix element $\Delta$, defined in Eq.~(5) of the main text.
 This effect has also been discussed in previous works~\cite{Ungersboeck2007,Sverdlov2008,Adelsberger2023}.
-However, it is clear from Eq.~(\ref{DeltaMtxElem}) that the coupling term is only non-vanishing due to the spectral weight of the envelope function $|F_0(z)|^2$ at $k=2k_1$, which (in the absence of a WW) is only significant for an ultra-sharp interface, which lends weight to $|F_0(z)|^2$ over a broad spectrum.
-See the caption of Fig.~\ref{FIGS1} for further details and comments.
+However, it is clear from Eq.~(5) that the coupling term is only non-vanishing when the envelope function $|F_0(z)|^2$ has spectral weight at the wavevector $k=2k_1$.
+A similar situation was discussed in Ref.~\cite{Losert2023}, in the context of the short-wavelength WW: in the absence of wiggles, $|F_0(z)|^2$ can have significant weight at large wavevectors only in the presence of an ultra-sharp interface, which produces wavevectors with a broad spectrum.
+For example, in Supplementary Figure~\ref{FIGS1}, significant strain-induced enhancement of the valley splitting ($>100$~$\mu$eV) occurs only for very large shear strains ($\varepsilon>0.3$\%), with very sharp interfaces, corresponding to just a few atomic monolayers.